justisGipson/google_cert/configuration_management_and_the_cloud/week_four/README.md

 Some cloud providers offer centralized log solutions to collect all your logs in one place

-You can have all your notes, send info, warning and error messages to the log collection point
+You can have all your notes, info, warning and error messages to the log collection point

 Then, when you're trying to debug a problem, you can easily see everything that was going on when the error occurred